quickfeed/quickfeed/doc/templates/policy.md

 ## Lab Approval Process

-Some of the assignments will be automatically approved by Autograder when sufficiently many tests pass; these does not require any manual approval.
+Some of the assignments will be automatically approved by QuickFeed when sufficiently many tests pass; these does not require any manual approval.

 For assignments that require manual approval, *you must* present your solution to a member of the teaching staff.
 This should be done during lab hours, and can be done remotely via Discord.